Close stellar encounters at the Galactic Centre I: The effect on the observed stellar populations: Formation and evolution of fuzzballs

 Another possibility is fuzzballs produced by collisions of giants with intermediate-mass stars.
 In this case the luminosity provided by the central star might be expected to compensate for the loss of energy from the photosphere of the tenuous envelope, since G2's luminosity is roughly the same of a $2\,\msun$ main-sequence star.
 However, it is by no means clear that the structure of a central core and tenuous envelope would persist over multiple thermal timescales, and modelling the evolution of such objects would require a solution of the full set of equations of stellar evolution which is beyond the scope of this paper.

 Another possible route to form G2 is collisions between main-sequence stars.
 Collisions deposit large quantities of kinetic energy which produce a distended star, possibly with surface properties similar to G2.
 We see seven MS--MS collisions per Myr in the final $10^9\,{\rm yr}$ of simulations, which suggests that this is an interesting avenue to explore in further work.
+Another route that may lead to repeated grazing MS--MS collisions is collisions between successive EMRIs, one of them spiraling in towards the black hole as it emits gravitational waves, while the other spirals outwards as it transfers mass stably to the black hole \citep{MetzgerStone17}; however, such collisions, taking place at a significant fraction of the speed of light, would not produce G2-like objects.

 In our model, about 40\% of the giants undergo at least one encounter by the end of their AGB phase.
 Such encounters may shorten their lifetimes, and temporarily increase their luminosity due to the energy deposited by the interacting star.
 Further SPH simulations and longer-term follow-up with stellar evolution calculations will be necessary to follow the details of such events, as well as to to better understand the formation and evolution of fuzzballs.